 1. Who is currently leading the AI race?

-3. Why is Meta focusing on open-source AI?
+3. Why is Meta doubling down on open-source AI?

 4. Is AI regulation going to slow down innovation?